-Imagine this scenario: you are a successful business owner with two young children.
+Imagine this scenario: You are a successful business owner with two young children.
 Your business is becoming increasingly profitable, and the value is growing rapidly.
-You would like to set aside some assets in trust both for estate planning purposes and to provide your children and future grandchildren with rainy day funds.
+You would like to set aside some assets in trust for estate planning purposes and to provide your children and future grandchildren with rainy day funds.
 You have a good relationship with your brother, and he knows your family well; you plan to ask him to be the trustee of a trust for your children.
-You would gladly return the favor someday, sharing your financial knowledge and business acumen with members of his family, but you wonder whether his career in medieval French literary research will be any help in his role as trustee.
+You would gladly return the favor someday, sharing your financial knowledge and business acumen with his family members.
+Still, you wonder whether his career in medieval French literary research will be any help in his role as trustee.
 In some states, notably Delaware, it is possible to be a trustee with limited responsibility.
-Your brother could select an “investment trustee” to work with him and make investment-related decisions or a “management trustee” to work with him and make decisions relating to the business interests, but here let us assume you particularly want him, your trusted sibling, to take care of your family affairs now and after you are gone.
+Your brother could select an “investment trustee” to work with him and make investment-related decisions.
+He could also select a “management trustee” to work with him and make decisions relating to the business interests.
+However, let us assume you particularly want him, your trusted sibling, to take care of your family affairs now and after you are gone.

 In actual fact, you are the legal owner of the trust property.
 I, the owner and operator of this successful business, can no longer direct the management or distribution of the property.
-I transferred nonvoting shares of the business to the trust, so you do not have to worry about business decisions at this time, but you still have very important duties with respect to the trust property (described more fully further on).
-I have done my best to advise you through a “side letter” and “precatory” language in the trust agreement, and my intent in creating the trust governs your decisions.1 My children, even when they are in their 40s and running Fortune 500 companies, cannot direct the management or distribution of the trust property; you alone are responsible for these in accordance with the terms of the trust.
+I transferred nonvoting shares of the business to the trust, so you do not have to worry about business decisions at this time.
+However, you still have very important duties concerning the trust property (described more fully further on).
+I have done my best to advise you through a “side letter” and “precatory” language in the trust agreement, and my intent in creating the trust governs your decisions.1 My children, even in their 40s and running Fortune 500 companies, cannot direct the management or distribution of the trust property; you alone are responsible for these in accordance with the terms of the trust document.

 You may not be a despot, however.
-My children – and, when they are born, their children – also have an ownership role: they are the “beneficial owners.”
+My children – and, when they are born, their children – also have an ownership role: They are the “beneficial owners.”
 Being a beneficial owner is a bit like being a shareholder in a company or a citizen of a civilized country.
 Someone else is in charge of running things for your benefit, but you still have some rights.
-In the trust context, a beneficiary has rights that are protected by state law and the courts.
+In the trust context, a beneficiary has rights protected by state law and the courts.
 The greatest protection is the high standard to which a trustee is held in carrying out his or her duties, which reminds me ...

 Dear Brother: Please Understand Your Duties.
 Under every state’s laws, trustees are expected to fulfill certain duties, and failing to do so is to be subject to lawsuit and personal liability.
 I have given you some guidance in the side letter and the trust as to the extent of your duties, but be wary of any general release from responsibility, as courts resist dilution of the trustee role.
 The following are considered a trustee’s fundamental duties, which should underlie all your actions.
 This is intended as a guide – not an exhaustive list.
 For example, it does not include any special duties of notice or other specific duties that your particular trust instrument or local state law may impose.